benled1/twitch_data_ingestion/README.md

 # TODO
-- leave ingestion service to run and collect chat messages.
-- create script to process data into 3D space
+- create an api to access data